Tymal Mills was among the 15-strong squad England announced on Thursday, 9 September for the upcoming ICC Men's T20 World Cup 2021.

 The big miss for England is Ben Stokes, the all-rounder, who will continue his indefinite break from cricket and prioritise his mental wellbeing.
 Chris Woakes takes his place in the squad, having made his return to T20I cricket after a gap of more than five years earlier this summer.

 Adil Rashid and Moeen Ali will look to make the most of spin-friendly conditions in the UAE, with the all-rounder Liam Livingstone providing support.
-Chris Jordan and Mark Wood will be joined by left-armers Sam Curran and David Willey in a well-rounded attack.
+Chris Jordan and Mark Wood will be joined by left-armer David Willey, and Tom Curran (replacing brother Sam, originally in the squad) in a well-rounded attack.

 England, the runners-up of the 2016 men's T20 World Cup, will hope to go one better in the upcoming event.
 They will begin their campaign against defending champions West Indies on 23 October.